MikeMyers59/MikeMyers59/OS Script/data-wrangling.md

 written on the form: `s/REGEX/SUBSTITUTION/`, where `REGEX` is the regular expression you want to search for, and `SUBSTITUTION` is the text you want to substitute matching text with.

+(You may recognize this syntax from the "Search and replace" section of our Vim [lecture notes](/2020/editors/#advanced-vim)!
+Indeed, Vim uses a syntax for searching and replacing that is similar to `sed`'s substitution command.
+Learning one tool often helps you become more proficient with others.)

 ## Regular expressions